Project-MONAI/model-zoo/models/brats_mri_segmentation/docs/README.md

 - Enhancing tumor (ET): 0.7905
 - Average: 0.8518

-Please note that This bundle is non-deterministic because of the trilinear interpolation used in the network.
+Please note that this bundle is non-deterministic because of the trilinear interpolation used in the network.
 Therefore, reproducing the training process may not get exactly the same performance.
 Please refer to https://pytorch.org/docs/stable/notes/randomness.html#reproducibility for more details about reproducibility.

 #### Training Loss and Dice